Alan Autry

 Carlos Alan Autry Jr. (also known for a time as Carlos Brown; born July 31, 1952) is an American actor, politician, and former football player.
 During his brief career in the National Football League, he played as a quarterback and was known as Carlos Brown.

 Autry played the role of Captain Bubba Skinner on the NBC, and later CBS, television drama series In the Heat of the Night, starring Carroll O'Connor.
 He has also appeared in films and other television shows.
 In November 2000, he was elected mayor of Fresno, California, and served for two four-year terms through January 2009.
 From 2008 to 2011, Autry hosted a talk-radio show on KYNO AM 940 in Fresno.
 He now hosts a midday show on KXEX 1550 AM in Fresno.

 Early life

 Autry was born in Shreveport, Louisiana, the son of Carl and Verna (née Brown) Autry.
 His name was changed to Carlos Brown when he was a year old, after his parents divorced.
-He worked alongside his mother and stepfather, Joe Duty, in California's San Joaquin Valley, where they planted and harvested cotton, grapes, and other crops, traveling around the valley living in migrant-worker camps.
+He worked alongside his mother and stepfather, Joe Duty, in California's San Joaquin Valley, where they planted and harvested crops, traveling around the valley living in migrant-worker camps.
 When he was 12, they settled in Riverdale, California.